Duke Energy Supports Western North Carolina Recovery Efforts With $500,000 In Grants To Local Nonprofits

 Grants of $25,000 each awarded to 20 high-impact local nonprofits focused on long-term recovery

-CHARLOTTE, N.C., April 10, 2025 /PRNewswire/ -- As part of its commitment to supporting a full recovery in western North Carolina following Hurricane Helene, Duke Energy Foundation today announced $500,000 in new funding to 20 local nonprofits.
+CHARLOTTE, N.C., April 15, 2025 /3BL/ - As part of its commitment to supporting a full recovery in western North Carolina following Hurricane Helene, Duke Energy Foundation has announced $500,000 in new funding to 20 local nonprofits.

 The organizations receiving funding are meeting expansive community needs, including completing structural repairs, building new homes and rebuilding damaged ones, removing storm debris, providing mental health services, rehabilitating waterways and more.